 You can diagnose problems you suspect are plugin-related by temporarily removing or disabling your installed plugins.
 If the problem goes away, you can add back or re-enable them one-by one to determine which one was causing the problem.
 Keep in mind that if you disable or remove a plugin, embedded web content handled by that plugin will be missing and you may receive a "missing plugin" alert.

 You should use the Add-ons Manager to disable plugins, if possible, instead of using the other methods described below.
 To disable your plugins, open the Add-ons Manager and go to the "Plugins" list, then select each plugin you wish to disable and click the Disable button (see above).

 Other methods of disabling plugins:

 Click to Play

-Firefox (14 and above) and SeaMonkey (2.11 and above) include a "Click to Play" feature that, while it doesn't actually disable installed plugins, will prevent plugin content from loading until you activate the plugin.
+Firefox (14 and above) and SeaMonkey (2.11 and above) include a "Click to Play" feature that prevents plugin content from loading until you activate the plugin.
 You can enable this feature for all sites using one of these methods (Note that some of these methods only apply to Mozilla versions previous to Mozilla25 (see below for methods in recent Mozilla browser versions):